Fujifilm X-T20 vs Leica D-LUX Typ 109

 It is notable that the X-T20 has a microphone port, which is missing on the D-LUX Typ 109.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D-LUX Typ 109 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7.
+Both the X-T20 and the D-LUX Typ 109 have been discontinued, but can regularly be found used on eBay.
+The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is the Fujifilm X-T20 better than the Leica D-LUX Typ 109 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.